Special Weather Statement issued for Davidson, Forsyth, Guilford by NWS - NewsBreak

 Special Weather Statement issued for Davidson, Forsyth, Guilford by NWS

-Effective: 2021-08-10 17:02:00 EDT Expires: 2021-08-10 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-08-12 12:00:00 EDT Expires: 2021-08-11 17:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Dont wait until you see the first lightning flash before heading to safety.
-Move indoors at the first sign of threatening skies or the first sound of thunder.
-Deadly lightning strikes can occur well ahead of an approaching storm, prior to the arrival of rain and wind.
-Make sure that lightning is well away from your location before resuming outdoor activity.
-Target Area: Davidson; Forsyth; Guilford A strong thunderstorm will impact portions of southeastern Forsyth, northeastern Davidson and western Guilford Counties through 600 PM EDT At 506 PM EDT, Doppler radar was tracking a strong thunderstorm near Sedge Garden, or 8 miles east and southeast of Winston-Salem, moving east at 20 mph.
-HAZARD...Winds in excess of 30 mph.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Davidson; Forsyth; Guilford Thunderstorms developing into Forsyth County, may also impact northern Davidson and western Guilford Counties through 515 PM EDT At 416 PM EDT, Doppler radar was tracking a strong thunderstorm near Enon, or 7 miles west of Winston-Salem, moving east at 15 mph.
+Other thunderstorms were developing near Rural Hall and Walkertown.
+HAZARDS...Winds in excess of 40 mph.
+Frequent cloud to ground lightning.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Greensboro, Winston-Salem, High Point, Thomasville, Kernersville, McLeansville, Summerfield, Jamestown, Lake Jeanette Marina and Oak Hollow Marina.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Greensboro, Winston-Salem, High Point, Thomasville, Kernersville, Clemmons, Bermuda Run, Huntsville, Lewisville and Summerfield.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0